 Abstract expressions of nature and/or science.
 Life photographed out in nature or under the microscope.
 Images may include unusual close-ups, angles, patterns, motion, or perspectives, black and white photography, and images created using scientific imaging tools.
 Artistic effects should not be the result of digital manipulations.

-Images that depict the efforts of scientists, conservationists, and others working to sustain life on our planet.
+Images that depict the efforts of scientists, conservationists, and others working to sustain life on our planet, or the complex relationship between humans and nature.
 Images should illustrate the impacts of humans on the environment and can be either positive or negative stories.

 If you are a journalist and would like to receive Academy press releases please contact firstname.lastname@example.org.